Your Direct Entry-Point to the Venture Capital Industry

 - Guest Lectures with Prominent Black Entrepreneurs and Investors

-- Afro-Futurism: Reimagining and Investing In Global Tech Ecosystems
+- Afro-Futurism: Reimagining and Investing In Global Tech Ecosystem

-- VC Lab: Identify and Fund Startups In Your Community (HBCUvc provides the money to invest)
+- VC Lab: Identify and Fund Startups In Your Community (HBCUvc provides the money to invest through our $1 million teaching Lab Fund)

 Richard is a summer analyst at Intel Capital.